VissaMoutafis/Syspro-Assignments-2021/VissarionMoutafisProject3/README.txt

 The third project was essentially the same as the second one but with the following technical differences:
 - The IPC was over sockets, not named-pipes
-- There was no use signals
+- There was no use of signals
-- The queries that used signals, are implemented as the rest of them - send query to server over socket, wait response.
+- The queries that used signals, are implemented as the rest of them - send query to server over socket and wait for response.
-- The init process changed a little
+- The init process changed a little since the 2 programs arguments changed
+- Each monitor process had its own threads to parse and insert records from files in a distributed manner.
+- There was a need for mutexes and conditional variables, due to the previous modification.

-In the following paragraphs I will provide you with all necessary implementation details you need to know, nevertheless I will not get to informative since the functionalities code is basically the same.
+In the following paragraphs I will provide you with all necessary implementation details you need to know, nevertheless I will not get to informative since the functionalities' code is basically the same as in the previous assignment.
 I will elaborate the network protocols, the changed-queries implementation and the init protocol, as well as the threading protocol, used for distributed directory management.

+//////////////////////
+Compilation and Run
+//////////////////////

+~$ make [all] [DEBUG=1]         # compile the program
+~$ make run [DEBUG=1]           # compile and run with standard arguments (check the Makefile if you wanna change the default arguments)
+~$ make rerun [DEBUG=1]         # re-compile and run with default arguments ~$ make valgrind-run [DEBUG=1]  # compile and run with default argument using the valgrind utility * ~$ make clean                   # clean all objective and executables ~$ make clean-logs              # clean all log files

+* If you wanna run this then make sure you installed valgrind:
+    ~$ sudo apt install valgrind # install valgrind

 //////////////////////